 It was Judge Jeffrey Streitfeld.
 He was relatively tough.
 A lot of lawyers were afraid of him.
-They sent a young lawyer there which was a mistake.
-They thought it was just going to be, he was going to say, “It doesn’t exist.”
+They sent a young lawyer there, which was a mistake.
+He was going to say, “It doesn’t exist.”

 They didn’t know I was going to say, “I know it exists.
 A Nissan employee told me after a deposition.”

 That young lawyer didn’t know how to respond to it.
 The judge pressed him.
 He was afraid of the judge.
 And, he said, “That document isn’t authentic.”
-That kind of admits that, it does admit it.
-There is a document that exists.
-And, as soon as Judge Streitfeld heard it, he started cross examining that lawyer who got more and more flustered until he took out a folder and started looking at something.
+That kind of admits that a document exists.
+As soon as Judge Streitfeld heard it, he started cross-examining that lawyer who got more and more flustered until he took out a folder and started looking at something.

 The judge said, “Is that the document?”
 He said, “Yes.”
 The judge took it from him.
 We were in chambers at a table.
 He took it from him and gave it to me and said, “I’m ordering it produced.”

 You don’t understand how crazy that is.
-The normal course of it would have been, they deny it, and that’s the end.
+The normal course of it would have been that they deny it, and that’s the end.

 Even if we find out that it exists and the judge orders it produced, then, there’s an appellate court that many times steps in and says, “No, it’s a trade secret,” or some privilege or something else.
 And, then, even if it’s ordered produced, they offer $50 million, and that document never sees the light of day.

 But, he just handed it to me, and that young lawyer, he didn’t go back to his office and tell anyone.
-The reason we know that is, because when we got to trial, we put it in evidence, the Nissan trial lawyers were shocked that we had it.
+We know that because when we got to trial, we put it in evidence and the Nissan trial lawyers were shocked that we had it.